Shri Mahaveer Ji temple: Shantinath Jinalaya

 Shantinath Jinalaya (Temple) at Shantiveer Nagar was built in the twentieth century.
 The main attraction of the temple is an imposing 32 feet high colossus statue of Shantinatha, the 16th Jain tirthankara, in kayotsarga posture.
 Icons of 24 Tirthankaras and their Shasan Deotas in sub-shrines are also installed here.
 An attractive sky-high Manastambha is also standing here.
 The temple features devakulika cells that follows Māru-Gurjara architecture.

 Bhagwan Parshvanath Jinalaya

 Bhagavān Parshvanatha Jinalaya, also called ‘Kanch Ka Mandir’ due to its mirror and glasswork, is situated in front of Sanmati Dharmashala.
 This temple was constructed by Late Bramhacharini Kamla Bai.
-The main idol of this temple is black coloured idol Bhagavān Parshvanatha.
+The main idol of this temple is black coloured idol Parshvanatha.

 Krishnabai Chaityalaya

 Krishnabai chaityalaya was built in the 19th century.
 The temple features a double arch entrance, the first arch is foliated with a bud pattern & second is a round arch.
 The temple is a superstructure supported by pillars and canopied chhatri.
 The temple enshrines an idol of Mahavira in lotus position.